| | © Newswise.All Rights Reserved.

 that spans the annual rising and setting arcs of the sun,

+indicating their use in solar observations.
 “Chankillo is arguably the oldest solar calendar that can

 be identified as such with confidence within the Americas,”